 Dr. Mandy Archibald

 As a carer, collaborator, artist and scientist, I create work to understand and communicate about the profound experiences of living with chronic illness.
-I work closely with patients, healthcare providers, artists and researchers to co-create strategies to address what matters most to people in their health and self-management, and to provide alternatives to dominant discourses in healthcare.
+I work closely with other artists, patients, healthcare providers, and researchers from all disciplines to co-create strategies to address what matters most to people in their health and self-management, and to provide alternatives to dominant discourses in healthcare.
+I'm interested in using the arts as a place to dialogue between diverse knowledge systems, make meaning and aid dissemination.

 I believe research methods not only help us understand the world but also help us shape the world.
 I explore how the arts informs both qualitative and mixed methods research approaches, and effective methods of science communication through the arts.
 I am a strong believer in cross-disciplinary practice and mentorship .
 If you are share these values and research interests as a person, collaborator, or prospective student, please get in touch.